thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

 ---
 layout: post
 title:  Scaling Elasticsearch for Fun & Profit
-lede: Walking through my experience scaling an Elasticsearch cluster, discussing all the practical changes I made that led to improved performance on the cluster.
+lede: A walkthrough of my experience scaling an Elasticsearch cluster, discussing all the practical changes I made that led to improved performance for the cluster.
 tag: howto
 date: 2024-01-24
 ---

-I have been managing our Elasticsearch cluster at work for over 3 years.
+I have been managing an Elasticsearch cluster at work for over 3 years.
 This time has been a constant learning experience to say the least.
-When I started working on this cluster, we were on a cloud provider that gave us a slider for larger and more nodes.
+When I started working on this cluster, we were using a cloud provider that gave us exactly one tool for scaling up: a slider to provision more nodes and larger nodes.
 The standard practice at the time was to slide the slider up whenever the cluster started acting up[^1].
 This would give us "more capacity" for a couple months and then the acting up process would start all over again.
 This method of scaling also had the notable side effect of generating massive bills.
-This forced us to look deeper into how to manage the workloads that we were giving it.

-This post is a list of everything I tried that gave me positive results or a concept that was important in helping me understand more about how Elasticsearch runs.
+This post is a list of everything I tried that gave me positive results when the cluster was handling load or a concept that was important in helping me understand more about how Elasticsearch runs.
 The list is in no particular order, but I tried to group it by topic to make it easier to read.
 The most important takeaway you can have from this post is to make sure you are monitoring enough to see what effect each change has on performance as you apply it.
 This will help you determine what the cluster is struggling with the most and help you prioritize what to try next.

 At the time of my applying the techniques described below we were using Elasticsearch 6, but I think a lot of this advice is applicable on Elasticsearch 7 as well.
+After version 7.10, Elastic changed licenses for Elasticsearch and it is no longer open source, so buyer beware. :)

 ### General Advice